Axway/platform-management-docs/content/en/docs/release_notes/13_0_0_release_notes.md

 __Fixed issues__

 * Fixed an issue where organization administrators may not be able to remove a team using the action in the *Teams* table.
-* Fixed an issue where __Marketplace__ consumer organization administartors may not be able to edit their teams.
+* Fixed an issue where __Marketplace__ consumer organization administrators may not be able to edit their teams.

 ---